Yin Yoga & Mindfulness

 - The basics of pain science and how to appropriately play the edge in Yin Yoga postures

-- Theory and application of Taoist philosophy including Yin-Yang Theory, Five Elements, and Qi
+- Theory and application of Taoist metaphysics including Yin-Yang Theory, Five Elements, and Qi

 - How to reference the Chinese Meridian System to craft highly personalized practices

 - How to use pranayama and visualizations to enhance the energetic experience in Yin postures